New York University

 Composition of Undergraduate Students

-An acceptance rate of 21.09% makes it difficult to get into to get admission.
+An acceptance rate of 21.09% makes it moderately competitive to get admission.

 Composition of Graduate Students